-- Airbag deployment thresholds are controlled depending on the severity of a collision, driver seat position, passenger weight, and the buckle status of both occupants.
+- Airbag deployment thresholds are controlled depending on the severity of a collision, driver seat position, passenger weight, and the seatbelt buckle status of both occupants.

-- The dual-stage, multiple-threshold strategy applies to front airbags only and does not affect operation of side airbags or side curtain airbags
+- The dual-stage, multiple-threshold strategy applies to front airbags only and does not affect operation of side airbags or side curtain airbags.

-The MDX airbag system uses a sensor to assess the weight of the front passenger.
-The front passenger airbag is shut off if the weight sensor indicates that a small child is occupying the front seat.
+The MDX airbag system uses a sensor to assess the weight of the front seat passenger.
+The front passenger airbag is shut off if the weight sensor indicates that a child or small statured person is occupying the front seat.
 In addition, the driver's seat has a seat position sensor: if the seat is in a more forward position (where the occupant will be close to the airbag), the airbag is fired with a longer delay to reduce the chance of injury caused by the airbag itself.
 A laser-cut, seamless instrument panel cover fully conceals the instrument panel-mounted passenger airbag while the driver-side front airbag is housed within the steering wheel.

 DRIVER AND FRONT PASSENGER KNEE BOLSTERS